 - Discipline : Kindly also remember, as you register for this program, that beyond 15 minutes delay, one will not be allowed to join the class.
 Random entry to the lecture hall disrupts attention of the participants as well as the faculty.

 We respect those who arrive in time, hence the above will be STRICTLY implemented.

 Chennai, 600 029.

 - Minimum attendance must be eighty percent (80%) of all the sessions held.

-- There will be three examination, first at the end of Measure phase, second at the end of Analyse phase and the last on the last day of the program.
+- There will be four examination, first at the end of Define & Measure phase, second at the end of Analyse phase, third at the end of Improve phase and the last at the end of control phase of the program.
 There will not be any supple- mentary examination.
-One needs to secure a minimum of 70% marks in each of the three examinations to obtain the certificate.
+One needs to secure a minimum of 70% marks in each of the four examinations to obtain the certificate.

 - If a participant does not perform up to the mark in the exams, but has the requisite attendance then she/he will be eligible for a ”Participation Certificate” and will not be eligible for a ”Completion Certificate”.
 Those who do not satisfy either criteria of attendance and performance in the exam, will NOT BE ELIGIBLE for ANY certificate.
 Mere payment of fees do not entitle a participant for a certificate.

 - Participation Fee includes Backpack, Course Manual, Pen drive, Lunch and Refreshments.